 The traditional way to brew green tea is either in a gaiwan (Chinese tea brewing bowl with a lid) for Chinese green tea or in a Kyusu Japanese teapot for Japanese green tea but it’s hard to start with those if you’re a beginner.

-I recommend using a mug with an infuser (I looked everywhere and this one linked is the best) to brew tea if you’re starting out.
+I recommend using a mug with an infuser for beginners.
 Once you feel comfortable brewing multiple steeps, then go ahead and explore gaiwans and Japanese teapots.

 STEP 1 : Boil water in an electric kettle.